 - News & Events

 - Positions Available

-BUSINESS AFFAIRS: 240 Pod, Structural and Materials Engineering Building
+240 Structural Materials Engineering Building, Warren College

 The B.S. program in NanoEngineering is tailored to provide breadth and flexibility by taking advantage of the strength of basic sciences and other engineering disciplines at UC San Diego.
 The intention is to graduate nanoengineers who are multidisciplinary and can work in a broad spectrum of industries.

 All NANO courses are taught only once per year, and courses are scheduled to be consistent with the curriculum as shown here.
 Under normal circumstance, students must follow the prescribed curriculum.
 Unavoidable deviation from the curriculum, for example to participate in the Education Abroad Program, must be approved by the Undergraduate Affairs Committee prior to taking alternative courses elsewhere.
 Approvals are also needed for engineering courses not listed under the current selections for different engineering focus areas.
 Courses such as NANO 195, 197, and 198 are not allowed as a NanoEngineering elective in meeting the upper-division major requirements.
 NANO 199 can be used as a technical elective only under restrictive conditions.
 Policy regarding these conditions may be obtained from the department’s Student Affairs Office.
 All students are encouraged to visit the Student Affairs Office or visit the Department of NanoEngineering Website for any clarification and updated information.
 To graduate, students must maintain an overall GPA of at least 2.0, and the department requires at least a C– grade in each course required for the major.

 Thinking of changing majors to NANO?
 If you change majors after the start of the junior year courses in the major (see sample curriculum charts) then plan on not graduating for another 3 years.
 Pre-requisites for courses will not be waived and courses are only offered once per year.